dabamos/openadms-node/docs/source/configuration.rst

 Example
 -------
-Geodetic inclinometers are not only used in industrial surveying but also in deformation monitoring.
-This tutorial explains how the OpenADMS monitoring system has to be configured in order to be used with a Leica Nivel210 inclinometer.
+Geodetic and geotechnical inclinometers are not only used in industrial surveying but also in deformation monitoring.
+This example shows how the OpenADMS monitoring system has to be configured in order to be used with a Leica Nivel210 inclinometer.
 More sensors can be added easily.
-This setup works on all operating systems (Microsoft Windows, Linux, Unix).
+This setup should work on most operating systems (Microsoft Windows, Linux, Unix).

-The example requires a Leica Nivel210 inclinometer with data cable and power supply unit, as well as a computer with an RS-232 port or USB serial adapter.
+The example requires a Leica Nivel210 inclinometer with serial data cable and power supply unit, as well as a system with a RS-232 port or a USB port with serial adapter.

 Create an empty configuration file under ``config/nivel210.json`` and copy the following JSON structure into it: